Collaboration has been the hallmark of our work for more than three decades.

 The Task Force for Child Survival becomes The Task Force for Child Survival and Development to reflect an expanded mission.

-a conference in Cartagena, Colombia, to spur countries to commit to the child survival goals set at the Bellagio conference.
+A conference takes place in Cartagena, Colombia, to spur countries to commit to the child survival goals set at the Bellagio conference.

 All Kids Count is founded to foster the development of community-based immunization registries for children in the United States.